xurion/ffxi-targeter/README.md

 `//targ add aurix` or `//targ a aurix` adds aurix to the target list.

+Simply running `//targ add` will add the currently selected target to the target list.

 ## Target an enemy

 `//targ target` or `//targ t` targets the nearest enemy to you from the target list.

+## Removing a target

+`//targ remove aurix` or `//targ r aurix` removes aurix from the target list.

+Simply running `//targ remove` will remove the currently selected target remove the target list.

 ## Display the target list